Swallowing: The WH’s of Dysphagia

 In the first phase, food or liquid is contained in the mouth by the tongue and palate (oral cavity).
 This phase is voluntary and under our control.

 The third phase starts when food enters the esophagus.
 The esophagus, which is about nine inches long, is a muscular tube that produces waves of coordinated contractions (peristalsis).
-As the esophagus contracts, a muscular valve at the end of the esophagus opens and food is propelled into the stomach.
+A muscular valve at the end of the oesophagus opens as the oesophagus contracts, propelling food into the stomach.
 The third phase of swallowing takes six to eight seconds to complete and is involuntary.

 Types of Dysphagia